UPDATE 1-Soccer-Ligue 1 top scorers

+* Announced today its partnership with Italian football club, AS Roma, to introduce club's first professional team to FIFA's growing eSports league Source text for Eikon:

-Dec 4 Ligue 1 top scorers on Sunday.
-12 Olivier Giroud (Montpellier HSC) 8 Kevin Gameiro (Paris St Germain) 7 Alain Traore (Auxerre)
+Feb 4 Ligue 1 top scorers on Saturday.
+15 Olivier Giroud (Montpellier HSC) 11 Nene (Paris St Germain) 10 Kevin Gameiro (Paris St Germain) 9 Loic Remy (Olympique Marseille) 8 Dennis Oliech (Auxerre)

 Bafetimbi Gomis (Olympique Lyon)